strblr/pegase/README.md

 - **_Inline_**, meaning parsing expressions and grammars are directly expressed in-code as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 No generation step, no CLI.
 Pegase works in complete symbiosis with JS.
 As an example, [`RegExp`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) can directly be part of grammars via tag arguments.
 - **_Lightweight_**.
 Pegase is a _zero-dependency_ package, and weights less than 7kB gzipped.
-- **_Intuitive_**, in that it lets you express complex grammars and semantic actions in simple ways and with excellent error reporting, warnings, error recovery, [cut operator](#cut-operator), grammar fragments, and a lot more.
+- **_Intuitive_**, in that it lets you express complex grammars and semantic actions in simple ways and with excellent error reporting, warnings, parametrized rules, error recovery, [cut operator](#cut-operator), grammar fragments, and a lot more.
 - **_Highly extensible_**: You can define your own `Parser` subclasses, add plugins, write custom directives, etc.

 ## Table of Contents